rubengamboa/fys-slides/01-introduction.Rmd

 * Very, very important that you read ahead of class

-* May involve both Piazza and in-class discussions
+* Assessed via in-class discussions and "journal" entries

 * Reading schedule in syllabus